New Student Orientation for Summer Admits

 Overview of NSO for Summer Admits

-We have an exciting and informative program planned for you.
 Students will participate in required programming on Sunday, Monday, and Tuesday.
 Classes begin on Wednesday.
-Sessions are required and attendance will be taken.
-All students admitted to summer will be able to preview their personalized schedule about two weeks in advance.
+Sessions are required, and attendance will be taken.
+All students admitted to summer will be able to preview their personalized schedule in their NSO Tasklist about two weeks in advance.

 Housing and Dining at NSO

-Students living on-campus for the summer II term will move into their assigned room on Sunday, June 29.
+Students living on campus for the summer II term will move into their assigned room on Sunday, June 28.
 This is where you will stay for the duration of the summer semester, including NSO.
-Your meal plan will be active starting on Sunday, June 29.
+Your meal plan will be active starting on Sunday, June 28.
 There is no additional charge for your NSO visit.
 You will receive information about your room assignment and when to move in in June.

 Students commuting to campus for summer II

 Students who do not have a housing contract for the summer II term will be responsible for their own housing and meals for NSO.
-You will be expected to travel to and from campus for all NSO activities.
+You will be expected to travel to and from campus for all NSO activities and are responsible for your own parking.

 Please be sure to bring the following: